Show the pattern of the colonial infrastructure and explain why the transport systems ran perpendicular from the interior to the coast.

 5. To enable communication through telegraphs

-Telegraph lines allowed smooth communication from top administrative offices (in towns like Dar es Salaam) to supervisors in the production areas (like Tanga and Kilimanjaro).
-This ensured that instructions from higher authorities were implemented promptly.
+Telegraph lines allowed smooth communication from top administrative offices (In towns like Dar es Salaam) to supervisors in the production areas (like Tanga and Kilimanjaro).

 6. To open up the interior for exploitation